DevExpress/DevExpress.Mvvm.CodeGenerators/Readme.md

 # View Model Code Generator

 The DevExpress MVVM Framework includes a [source generator](https://github.com/dotnet/roslyn/blob/main/docs/features/source-generators.md) that produces boilerplate code for your View Models at compile time.
-You need to define a stub View Model class that defines the required logic.
+You need to define a stub View Model class that specifies the required logic.
 Our MVVM Framework analyzes your implementation and applied attributes to generate the final View Model class with all required boilerplate code.